larapollehn/bitmap-editor/README.md

 In order to draw geometric shapes into a bitmap image several topics of linear algebra were needed to for example correctly determine if a pixel lies within a triangle/square/circle shape.

-Topics including: matrices and vectors, pythagorean theorem, scalar product (dot-product), barycentric weights
+Topics included: matrices and vectors, pythagorean theorem, scalar product (dot-product), barycentric weights

 ---